linroger/Finance-Notes-and-Marginalia/Financial Markets and Institutions/III. Liquidity of Assets/Class 9- Bailouts and Bank Failures/The Lehman Brothers Bankruptcy C Managing the Balance Sheet Through the Use of Repo .md

 ---
 cssclasses:
 - academia
 linter-yaml-title-alias: The Lehman Brothers Bankruptcy C Managing the Balance Sheet Through the Use of Repo
 title: The Lehman Brothers Bankruptcy C Managing the Balance Sheet Through the Use of Repo
 tags:
+- abs
-  - balance_sheet_management
+- arch
-  - financial_crisis
+- cir
-  - lehman_brothers
+- fixed_income
-  - repo_transactions
+- risk-management
-  - sfsa_140
+- var
 aliases:
 - Anton R. Valukas Report
 - Lehman Bankruptcy
 - Repo 105
 key_concepts:
-  - Balance sheet manipulation
-  - Lehman Brothers bankruptcy
-  - Repo 105 transactions
-  - SFAS 140 interpretation
-  - Standard repo transactions
+- 'Short-rate models: Vasicek, CIR, and mean reversion'
+- Ito's lemma and stochastic calculus applications
+- Value at Risk and tail risk measurement
+- Interest rate caps, floors, and swaptions
 ---

 # The Lehman Brothers Bankruptcy C Managing the Balance Sheet Through the Use of Repo